Thanks for considering contributing to this project. There are a number of way you can help this project grow and improve:

 npm run dev

-AVA is used to run and manage tests, of which both unit and integration types are used.
+AVA is used to run and manage tests.
+The project uses both unit and integration tests.

 npx ava packages/indiekit/tests/index.js